All Is Forgiven (TV series)

 All is Forgiven is an American sitcom television series created by Howard Gewirtz and Ian Praiser, that aired on NBC from March 20 until June 12, 1986, with the premiere episode being repeated as a "special presentation" on August 23, 1986.
 Bess Armstrong starred in the series as Paula Russell.

 Premise

-Paula Russell is the producer of a soap opera called All is Forgiven who just married a donut executive with a teenage daughter.
+Paula Russell is the producer of a soap opera called All is Forgiven who just married a doughnut executive with a teenage daughter.